The Soul of Desire

 "This is an extraordinary testimony to the power of beauty in a broken and fragmented world.
 It is extraordinary not simply because of its unusually direct and winsome style, but because of what the author brings to his theme: a professional expertise in neurobiology.
 More than a testimony, it is also an invitation: to have our deepest desire set alight, our desire for the One from whom all beauty springs."

-1. People of Desire
+1. Desire: A People of Longing

 2. Beauty: Desire Made Manifest